jsheroes/cluj-javascripters.github.io/_posts/2016-09-19-week-in-review.md

 We found this article to be of great technical value.
-Although it does provide some framework specific examples (namely [Alkali](http://kriszyp.github.io/alkali/)), it also tackles and explains general priciples and approaches to reactive programming.
+Although it does provide some framework specific examples (namely [Alkali](http://kriszyp.github.io/alkali/)), it also tackles and explains general principles and approaches to reactive programming.

 Link [here](https://davidwalsh.name/modernization-reactivity).